muralibasani/rag-lab/readme.md

 #### Best Practices
 - For persistent, scalable QA, use Chroma.
 - For quick tests or development, use FAISS.

-For more details, see the comments in `src/qa_engine.py`.

 ## Notes on Usage and Licensing